abetusk/iao/i-stockpile-dreams-with-tragedies_iteration-0/README.md

 Short Statement
 ---

-"I Stockpile Dreams With Tragedies" is an experimental generative art piece that is an attempt to highlight some of the inherent contradictions surrounding the discussion of non-fungible tokens (NFTs) and it's place as a vehicle for artistic creation, artistic expression and the potential of remuneration for artists.
+"I Stockpile Dreams With Tragedies" is an experimental generative art piece that is an attempt to highlight some of the inherent contradictions surrounding the discussion of non-fungible tokens (NFTs) and its place as a vehicle for artistic creation, artistic expression and the potential of remuneration for artists.

 To the extent possible, the source code is dedicated to the public domain (CC0) and can be used for any purpose, even commercial, by anyone.
 Third party libraries are used that are not CC0 licensed but have libre/free licensing terms that allow for commercial reuse (please see the LICENSE section for more details).